-Community members spoke about the crisis in Los Angeles County and the limited solutions that seem available, "I know we all want to "Being unhoused is one of the biggest risks to health.
-The connection to housing and health is undeniable.
-The experience of homelessness itself can lead to a variety of poor health outcomes.
-It is a dangerous health condition, and it can exacerbate other health conditions and pose health and safety risks." solve it, but I don't see an end.
+Community members spoke about the crisis in Los Angeles County and the limited solutions that seem available, "I know we all want to solve it, but I don't see an end.
 Everyone is trying really hard.
 You can see they [the government and community organizations] are trying, but how did we get here?"